Innovation excellence: The relationship between R&D and innovation success

 What does R&D actually do?

 The definition of the tasks that belong to R&D differs per company.
 In my view, R&D is concerned with conducting research and inventing.
-The focus is on inventions.
+The focus is on invention.

 Within the research domain we can distinguish between